oracle-livelabs/converged/obaas/microtx/microtx.md

 > **Note**: You already created the Kubernetes secrets necessary for the account service to access the Oracle Autonomous Database in a previous lab, and the Transfer service does not need access to the database.

-1. Prepare the Account and Transfer applications for deployment

-   Update the data source configuration in your `src/main/resources/application.yaml` as shown in the example below.
-This will cause the service to read the correct database details that will be injected into its pod by the Oracle Backend for Spring Boot.
-You need to do this for **each** of the two projects.

-    ```yaml
-    <copy>datasource:
-      url: ${CONNECT_STRING}
-      username: ${DB_USERNAME}
-      password: ${DB_PASSWORD}</copy>
-    ```

 1. Build the Account and Transfer applications into JAR files

    To build a JAR file from the Account application, issue this command in the `account` directory.
 Then issue the same command from the `transfer` directory to build the Transfer application into a JAR file too.